 Comprehensive Treatment for Oxycodone Addiction

 After the individual completes a medical detoxification they can begin to participate in a variety of therapies provided in rehab.
+In most cases, the individual seeking treatment for an oxycodone dependency will need a residential program, versus outpatient services.
+Residential treatment provides a more intensive approach to the treatment program, with structured days that keep the individual engaged in many different therapeutic activities.
 The treatment elements will be selected for each individual client to meet his or her own unique needs and might involve:

 Psychotherapy.
 Unwinding an oxycodone addiction involves retraining the way the brain has been wired while in the addiction.
 A therapist will help the client identify the disordered thoughts that result in reaching for the drug, and then create new healthy thought and behavior patterns using cognitive behavioral therapy.